 Things are always scary in Hawkins.
 But in season four they’re going to be a real nightmare.
 Freddy Krueger himself, Robert Englund, is joining the show.
 The Nightmare on Elm Street star will be bringing even more terror to the horror series.
 He’ll play Victor Creel, “a disturbed and intimidating man who is imprisoned in a psychiatric hospital for a gruesome murder in the 1950s.”
 Which sounds perfect for Englund.
 But he’s just one of many newcomers to the show Netflix has announced.
 It’s a group that also includes a Game of Throne alum.

+Eduardo Franco (Booksmart), Jamie Campbell Bower (Sweeney Todd), and Joseph Quinn (Catherine the Great) will be joining as series regulars.
 Franco will star as Argyle, “Jonathan’s new BFF” and “a fun-loving stoner who proudly delivers delicious pizza pies for Surfer Boy Pizza.”
-Bower is playing Peter Ballard, “a caring man who works as an orderly at a psychiatric hospital.”
-Netflix asks, “Tired of the brutality he witnesses day after day, will Peter finally take a stand?”
-We can’t wait to find out.
+Bower is playing Peter Ballard, an orderly at the psychiatric hospital, presumably the one housing Creel.
 And Quinn will join them as Eddie Munson, “head of the Hawkins High official D&D Club, The Hellfire Club,” which promises to be a big part of the season.

 Jamie Campbell Bower aka Peter Ballard is a caring man who works as an orderly at a psychiatric hospital.
 Tired of the brutality he witnesses day after day, will Peter finally take a stand? pic.twitter.com/hUlhKV9pwc— Stranger Things (@Stranger_Things) November 20, 2020

+Other new cast members include Sherman Augustus as Lt.
+Colonel Sullivan, Mason Dye as Hawkins jock Jason Carver, and Nikola Djuricko will star as a Russian smuggler called Yuri.
 The former Jaqen H’ghar, Game of Thrones‘ Tom Wlaschiha, will play Dmitri, “a smart and charming Russian prison guard” who befriends Hopper.
 But just how trustworthy is he?
-You never know with those Faceless Men…

 The Duffer Brothers also introduced new cast members as part of Netflix’s first ever “Geeked Week” virtual event.
 The latest performers includes Amybeth McNulty.
 She’ll play Vickie, “a cool, fast-talking band nerd who catches the eye of one of our beloved heroes.”
 The Duffers also say she’ll play a “big role in events to come.”
 The pair also said they have wanted to work with McNulty for a long time, since they’re both huge fans of Anne of Green Gables.
 An appreciation that has popped up on the show previously.

-Stranger Things 4 will arrive in 2022.
+Stranger Things 4 will arrive in Summer 2022.

-Originally published on September 30, 2019 with updates on June 9, 2021.
+Originally published on September 30, 2019.